Adappt-Intelligence-Inc/libra/doc/AdapptServerSetup.md

 ## Network configuration

 Static ip, domain name and ssl certificates are required.
-But for internal testing, natted ips will work.
+But for internal testing we do not need public ips, natted ips will work.

 make sure you have  ssl certificate at